rikeshsharma/evaluate/docs/srs.md

 ### Intended Audience and Reading suggestions

-This document is intended to read by developers, project managers, testers and documentation writers.
-The rest of the document contains the product description, functional and non-functional requirements, use cases and contraints.
-Each section of the document can be read independently.
+This document is intended for developers, project managers, testers, and documentation writers.
+It includes the product description, functional and non-functional requirements, use cases, and constraints.
+Each section can be read independently, providing a comprehensive guide for understanding and implementing the software.

 ### Product Scope

-This product aims to assist research and online learning by providing tool like online note-taking on the go with embedded note taker with the web page.
-It aims to provide questions on the material that user studied to evalute their understanding and guide them what did not understand hence increasing their depth of understanding and retain their learning.
-This product aims to utilise AI to assist user's learning.
+This product is designed to enhance research and online learning by offering tools such as an embedded online note-taking feature within web pages.
+It also aims to evaluate users' understanding by providing questions on the material they have studied, helping to identify areas of misunderstanding and thereby deepening their comprehension and retention.
+It aims to provide wide range of accessibility tools that makes online learning easier and less stressful.
+Additionally, the product will leverage AI to assist users in their learning process.

 ### References